Metalloprotein: Troponin

 In both cardiac and skeletal muscles, muscular force production is controlled primarily by changes in the intracellular calcium concentration.
 In general, when calcium rises, the muscles contract and, when calcium falls, the muscles relax.
 Troponin, along with actin and tropomyosin, is the protein complex to which calcium binds to trigger the production of muscular force.

 Transcription factors

-Many transcription factors contain a structure known as a zinc finger, this is a structural module where a region of protein folds around a zinc ion.
+Many transcription factors contain a structure known as a zinc finger, a structural module in which a region of protein folds around a zinc ion.
 The zinc does not directly contact the DNA that these proteins bind to.
 Instead, the cofactor is essential for the stability of the tightly folded protein chain.
 In these proteins, the zinc ion is usually coordinated by pairs of cysteine and histidine side-chains.

 Other metalloenzymes

 There are two types of carbon monoxide dehydrogenase: one contains iron and molybdenum, the other contains iron and nickel.
 Parallels and differences in catalytic strategies have been reviewed.